data protection

 If other regional or national laws apply, we will inform you about them in the following sections.

-contact details of the person responsible
+Contact details of the person responsible

 If you have any questions about data protection or the processing of personal data, you will find the contact details of the responsible person or body below: